Sweet Peas Garden

 *Before sending an application, please call to make certain that the class has not filled.*

-A Morning with You and Your Child, on Saturdays,
+A Morning with You and Your Child, on Saturdays, with Ms. Holly Hangauer.

-Several times a year, Prairie Moon Waldorf School, offers a 6-week session class on Saturday mornings between 9:15-11am.
+Several times a year, Prairie Moon Waldorf School, offers a 6-week session on Saturday mornings between 9:15-11am.

 Parents all over the world have gathered together with their children by their sides since the beginning of time.
 Adults come together to work and play and to share life’s delights and dilemmas.
 Their children move in a constant rhythm of venturing forth and returning again for a little help or reassurance.